PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Thu, 26 Oct 2023 20:46:12 GMT
+⏰ Updated on Tue, 07 May 2024 22:54:00 GMT

-💭 Thought: Koding adalah seni; setiap baris adalah goresan kuas.
+💭 Thought: Mungkin aku butuh snack sambil ngoding.